autmav/autmav_reviews/summaries/Tracking.md

 5. The extraction process of the pseudo-LiDAR representation consists of three steps: (1) dense depth estimation for each image, (2) lifting predicted dense depth into pseudo-LiDAR, and (3) pseudo-LiDAR representation extraction with a neural network.
 For any RGB image, the depth estimation can be accomplished by using a dense depth estimation network.
 Hardware details are not mentioned.

-### Deep Learning for Real-Time 3D Multi-Object Detection, Localization, and Tracking: Application to Smart Mobility
+### 4:Deep Learning for Real-Time 3D Multi-Object Detection, Localization, and Tracking: Application to Smart Mobility

 [Link to the Paper](https://www.mdpi.com/1424-8220/20/2/532)